ozzyDev27/oztils/readme.md

 ### fileRename
 fileRename does exactly what it says, renames the file.
 It takes two inputs, the file, and what you are renaming it to.
 Example: fileRename("hello.txt","world.txt") would rename "hello.txt" to "world.txt"
+### isRound
+isRound takes an input of a number, and checks if it is round.
+Example: isRound(6.3) would return false, because it has a decimal.